 Each FBO shall provide property for its aircraft operating area (ramp), independent of any building area, vehicle parking area, and fuel storage area.
-This aircraft operating area shall provide transient aircraft parking and tie-downs for a minimum of five (5) aircraft.
+This aircraft operating area shall provide transient aircraft parking and tie-downs for a minimum of three (3) aircraft.
 This tie-down ramp area shall be adequate to support all the activities of the FBO and all approved subtenants.
+The ramp shall be well maintained and kept clean and free of FOD.